dangtuandat123/dangtuandat123/README.md

 I build **AI systems and web applications** with a focus on practical use.

-My main interests are **AI agents, RAG, tool calling, multi-agent workflows, LLM integration, memory, and backend systems**.
+My main interests are **AI agents, RAG, multi-agent workflows, and backend systems**.
 I also work with full-stack development to turn AI workflows into complete products.

 ---